-To date, Petrie Island Canoe Club has won several provincial titles and six athletes from our club have competed at the Canadian National Championships, five of whom are currently training to make the 2022 Junior Worlds Team.
-Last year, we celebrated two major milestones; we employed our first-ever home-grown coaches, and we installed a boat storage facility on the beach.
-We have high hopes for continued success in 2020.
+To date, Petrie Island Canoe Club has won several provincial titles and eight athletes from our club have competed at the Canadian National Championships, some of whom are currently training to make the 2024 Junior Worlds Team.
+In 2018, we celebrated two major milestones; we employed our first-ever home-grown coaches, and we installed a boat storage facility on the beach.